The galaxy of Coxeter groups: History of the problem, classical results and conjectures

 By taking $s=s'$ one can see that angle-compatible systems are reflection-compatible.

-\begin{conj}[The (expanded) angle-compatible twist conjecture] Let $(W,S)$ and $(W,S')$ be two (expanded) angle-compatible Coxeter generating systems.
-Let $\CCGo$ and $\CCGo'$ be their respective complete Coxeter diagrams.
-Then the complete graph $\CCGo'$ can be obtained from $\CCGo$ by a sequence of elementary twists. \end{conj}
+\begin{conj}[The (saturated) angle-compatible twist conjecture] Let $(W,S)$ and $(W,S')$ be two (saturated) angle-compatible Coxeter systems.
+Let $\CCGo$ and $\CCGo'$ be their respective complete Coxeter graphs.
+Then the complete graph $\CCGo'$ can be obtained from $\CCGo$ by a finite sequence of twists. \end{conj}

-\cref{conj:ac-twistConjecture} (in the non-expanded version) was stated as Conjecture 2 in \cite{BernhardSurvey}.
+\cref{conj:ac-twistConjecture} (in the nonsaturated version) was stated as Conjecture 2 in \cite{BernhardSurvey}.
 As we will explain in \cref{subsec:ReductionIsoProblem} its proof might lead to the existence of a solution to the isomorphism problem.

-Instances for which the angle compatible twist conjecture is solved are, for example, the following: M\"uhlherr and Weidmann established the conjecture for large-type Coxeter groups \cite{MuehlherrWeidmann}.
-Ratcliffe and Tschantz showed that chordal Coxeter groups satisfy the twist conjecture \cite{RatcliffeTschantz}.
-Weigel proved the conjecture for Coxeter groups of rank at least three and not containing parabolics of certain types \cite{WeigelTwistTriangle}.
-And more recently Huang and Przytycki \cite{HuangPrzytycki} proved the twist conjecture for certain Coxeter groups of FC-type.
+Instances for which the angle-compatible twist conjecture is solved are, for example, the following: M\"uhlherr and Weidmann established the conjecture for large-type Coxeter groups \cite{MuehlherrWeidmann}; Ratcliffe and Tschantz showed that chordal Coxeter groups satisfy the conjecture \cite{RatcliffeTschantz}; Weigel proved the conjecture for Coxeter groups of rank at least three and not containing parabolic subgroups of certain types \cite{WeigelTwistTriangle}; And more recently Huang and Przytycki \cite{HuangPrzytycki} proved the conjecture for certain Coxeter groups of FC-type.

 \begin{remark}[{Adjustments on the twist conjecture}] {Some more clarification about the twist conjecture and its variants is due.
 Although we formulated them here for complete Coxeter graphs, the original conjectures were stated for Coxeter systems.
 While the systems and their diagrams are usually interchangeable, there is a subtlety around the twist conjecture that might require them to be looked separately.
 Despite this subtlety being clear to experts, we explain it in the sequel for convenience of the reader.}